godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

 can specify Skeleton node in every MeshInstance.

 Being obvious, Skeleton is intended to deform meshes, and consists of structures called "bones".
 Each "bone" is represented as Transform, which is applied to a group of vertices within a mesh.
 You can directly control a group of vertices from Godot.
-For that please reference MeshDataTool class, method set_vertex_bones.
-This class is very powerful but not documented.
+For that please reference :ref:`class_MeshDataTool` class, method :ref:`set_vertex_bones <class_MeshDataTool_set_vertex_bones>`.
+This class is very powerful.

 The "bones" are organized in hierarchy, every bone, except for root bone(s) have parent.
-Every bone have associated name you can use to refer to it (e.g. "root" or "hand.L", etc).
+Every bone have associated name you can use to refer to it (e.g. "root" or "hand.L", etc.).
 Also bones are all numbered, these numbers are bone IDs.
 Bone parents are referred by their numbered IDs.

-For the rest of the article we consider the following scene
+For the rest of the article we consider the following scene:

 ::